spyren/Mecrisp-Cube/sdcard/man/words.md

 ### Definite Loops

 A loop structure in which the words contained within the loop repeat a definite number of times.
 In Forth, this number depends on the starting and ending counts (index and limit) which are placed on the stack prior to the execution of the word DO.

 Exactly ANS.

 ```
 i               ( -- u|n )      Gives innermost loop index
 j               ( -- u|n )      Gives second loop index
 k               ( -- u|n )      Gives third loop index
 exit            ( -- )          Returns from current definition.
 Compiles a ret opcode.

-    do              ( Limit Index -- ) (R: -- old-limit old-index )     Begins a loop
+do              ( n1 n2 -- )    limit n1, index n2, return stack (R: -- old-limit old-index )
-    loop            ( -- ) (R: unchanged | old-limit old-index -- )     Increments current loop index register by one and checks whether to continue or not.
+loop            ( -- )          Increments current loop index register by one and checks whether to continue or not, (R: unchanged | old-limit old-index -- )
-    +loop           ( u|n -- ) (R: unchanged | old-limit old-index -- ) If you want the index to go up by some number other than one each time around.
++loop           ( u|n -- )      If you want the index to go up by some number other than one each time around, (R: unchanged | old-limit old-index -- )
-    unloop          (R: old-limit old-index -- ) 	                    Drops innermost loop structure, pops back old loop structures to loop registers
+unloop          ( -- )          Drops innermost loop structure, pops back old loop structures to loop registers, (R: old-limit old-index -- )
-    leave           ( -- ) (R: old-limit old-index -- )                 Leaves current innermost loop promptly
+leave           ( -- )          Leaves current innermost loop promptly, (R: old-limit old-index -- )
-    ?do             ( Limit Index -- ) (R: unchanged | -- old-limit old-index )     Begins a loop if limit and index are not equal
+?do             ( n1 n2 -- )    Begins a loop if limit n1 and index n2 are not equal, (R: unchanged | -- old-limit old-index )
 ```

 ### Indefinite Loops

 A loop structure in which the words contained within the loop continue to repeat until some truth condition changes state.
 ```
 repeat          ( -- )          Finish of a middle-flag-checking loop.
-    while           ( flag -- )     Check a flag in the middle of a loop
+while           ( f -- )        Check a flag in the middle of a loop
-    until           ( flag -- )     begin ... flag until loops as long flag is true
+until           ( f -- )        begin ... flag until loops as long flag is true
 again           ( -- )          begin ... again is an endless loop
 begin           ( -- )
 ```

 Common Hardware Access
 ----------------------

+For interrupt handling see [Interrupts and Forth](CmsisRtos.md#interrupts-and-forth).

 ```
 reset           ( -- )          Reset on hardware level
-    dint            ( -- )          Disables Interrupts
+dint            ( -- )          Disables Interrupts, do not use!
 eint            ( -- )          Enables Interrupts
 eint?           ( -- )          Are Interrupts enabled ?
 nop             ( -- )          No Operation.
 Hook for unused handlers !
-    ipsr            ( -- ipsr )     Interrupt Program Status Register
+ipsr            ( -- u )        Interrupt Program Status Register
 unhandled       ( -- )          Message for unhandled interrupts.
-    irq-systick     ( -- a-addr )   Memory locations for IRQ-Hooks
+irq-systick     ( -- a- )       Memory locations for IRQ-Hooks
-    irq-fault       ( -- a-addr )   For all faults
+irq-fault       ( -- a- )       For all faults
-    irq-collection  ( -- a-addr )   Collection of all unhandled interrupts
+irq-collection  ( -- a- )       Collection of all unhandled interrupts
 ```

 The original of this document can be found at https://mecrisp-stellaris-folkdoc.sourceforge.io